Energy-momentum squared symmetric Teleparallel gravity: $f(Q,T_{\mu\nu}T^{\mu\nu})$ gravity: Some specific Toy-models

 \\ From the first FLRW equation we directly see that:\\\\ $f_{0}\left(\rho^{2}+8p\rho+3p^{2}\right)<0$ ~~$\Rightarrow$~~ $\left[f_{0}<0\right]$~~ OR~~ $\left[\rho^{2}+8p\rho+3p^{2}<0 \Rightarrow -\frac{1}{3}\left(4+\sqrt{13}\right)\rho<p<\frac{1}{3}\left(-4+\sqrt{13}\right)\rho\right]$ \\\\ So we readily get a range of the equation of states for the matter component.
 This is a very interesting result.
 We may put the above equations in the standard form as,

 where

 From eqn.(\ref{flrwmod5}) we see that $\rho_{c_{3}}=0$ is a critical point of the model, which corresponds to the empty universe.
 Unlike the previous model here we do not get a bouncing scenario from a non-zero finite energy density.
 One more interesting feature of this model is that there are two singularities corresponding to $p=\frac{1}{3}\left(-4\pm \sqrt{13}\right)\rho$.
 Considering barotropic equation of state given in eqn.(\ref{barotropic}) the above conditions reduce to $k=\frac{1}{3}\left(-4\pm \sqrt{13}\right)$ for a non-empty universe.
-In this case we are able to get an explicit general solution for the eqns.(\ref{flrwmod5}) and (\ref{flrwmod6}) as given below,
+For this model we are able to get an explicit general solution for any value of $k$.
+Using eqn.(\ref{barotropic}) in the eqns.(\ref{flrwmod5}) and (\ref{flrwmod6}) we get,

-where $C_{1}$ and $C_{2}$ are integration constant.
+where $C_{1}$ and $C_{2}$ are integration constants.
 It is seen that the scale factor is undefined at $k=-1$ ($\Lambda$CDM era) and $k=1/3$ (radiation era).
-We have generated plots for both scale factor and matter energy density in figures (2) and (3) respectively.
-It is seen that the trajectories are quite satisfactory and complies with the observations.
+We have generated plots for both scale factor and dimensionless matter energy density in figures (4) and (5) respectively.
+From fig.(4) we see that scale factor grows with time indicating an expanding universe.
+We also see that the expansion rate is dominated in the dark energy phase $(k=-2/3)$ compared to the other phases, showing signs of accelerated expansion.
+Moreover in the late universe the dependency of $a$ on the initial conditions becomes noteworthy.
+In fig.(5) it is evident that the energy density decays with time which is expected in an expanding universe.
+Here also the decay rate is dominated in the exotic phantom phase $(k=-4/3)$ due to the high rate of expansion of the universe.
+So the trajectories are quite satisfactory and comply with the observations.
+Here the dependency of $r$ on the initial conditions is quite prominent in the late times, but not so pronounced in the early universe.
 We have also plotted the corresponding trajectories for the standard $\Lambda$CDM model to get a comparative idea about the parameters of the model.

 For the model the continuity equation turns out to be,

 where $\zeta=\frac{4}{f_{0}\left(1+8k+3k^{2}\right)}$~~ and~~ $\xi=1+3k^{2}$.
 The term on the RHS is the non-conservation term.
 Setting the non-conservation term equal to zero and solving the corresponding differential equation for the scale factor we have the two following evolution of the universe,